rankgnar/orchestrator_multi_subagents_ready/README.md

-# Qwen Multi Subagents Ready
+# ORCHESTRATOR Multi Subagents Ready

 This repository contains a set of specialized agent profiles designed to work with Qwen Code and similar AI coding assistants.
 These agents implement a structured development methodology based on the "Orchestrator Pattern" to coordinate multiple specialized agents in software engineering tasks.